rowaboshra/Stock-Predictor/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements or bug fixes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Note: I used resources such as YouTube tutorials to help me with this project.

 ## Acknowledgements